Virtual teams are a terrific solution for organizations to consider in many cases, but they also offer a common problem and challenge to solve.

 2. People must be connected to each other

 It is that first item that is apparently lacking in those respondents that were part of the Software Advice Blog survey.
 Providing clear roles and helping every team member understand the importance of their part of the puzzle and how it fits with other pieces is an incredibly powerful way to engage them and inspire a sense of value in the work they are doing.

 There has never been a successful team whose members cried out in frustration that their teammates or bosses were over –communicating!

-You can learn more about the importance of “Roles, Relationships, and Rewards” in my just-released eBook, Sustaining Results.
+You can learn more about the importance and impact of your efforts in my book, The 10 Commandments of Winning Teammates…

 If you are leading a team that has been successful and want to maintain that momentum, or if you are working with a new team (even a virtual one) and you want to ensure that you do everything you can to build a positive and high-performance culture, consider the benefits of a business team building event.